SonarSource/gh-action-lt-backlog/RequestReview/ReadMe.md

 Token to access the GitHub API.
 This is a special token from Vault, see below.
 The default `secrets.GITHUB_TOKEN` does not have enough permissions.

+### `rootly-token`

+Optional token to access the Rootly API.
+This is needed only in repos that ask platform teams for reviews based on CODEOWNERS file.

+Vault token to use: `development/kv/data/rootly ro-api-key | ROOTLY_TOKEN;`

 ### `jira-user`

 User to access the Jira API.